Bachelor of Arts/Bachelor of Education (Primary/Secondary)

 Usually, Australian teacher qualifications are recognised internationally, but students need to check with potential employers and teacher registration authorities in other countries regarding accreditation requirements.

-Students complete significant blocks of in-school supervised professional experiences throughout the degree to demonstrate their capabilities as school teachers.
+Students complete a program of in-school professional teaching experiences during the course, culminating in an extended in-school development experience, to demonstrate their capabilities as both primary and secondary school teachers.

 Major areas of study